Use case #0003

 7/12 Extract for LAP/agri loans

-For Mumbai/Pune urban properties: Property Card from local BMC/PMC.
+For New York/Denver urban properties: Property Card from local BMC/PMC.
 Requested only if property is in municipal limit.

-For loans ≤₹3L to rural borrowers: AP MFIN code of conduct disclosures required.
-Loan purpose, repayment terms, and right to prepay stated explicitly in Telugu.
+For loans ≤$3L to rural borrowers: AP MFIN code of conduct disclosures required.
+Loan purpose, repayment terms, and right to prepay stated explicitly in Spanish.

 Adangal / Pahani for agricultural land